Mohamed24Awwad/Udagram_final_project/README.md

 To update the already existing infrastructure stack run one (or all) the following commands:

-1. `./update.sh network network.yaml network-parameters.json`
+1. `./update.sh networkstack Infra-Config.yml Infra-Params.json``

-2. `./update.sh application-servers application-servers.yaml application-servers-parameters.json`
+2. `./update.sh appserversstack application-servers.yaml application-servers-parameters.json`

 ### Delete infrastructure

 To delete the infrastructure stack run the following commands in the same order as below:

-1. `./delete.sh application-servers`
+1. `./delete.sh appserversstack`